No Fees Unless We Win (206) 919-3215

 To successfully litigate a premise liability case, the plaintiff (injured person) must prove the owner of a property was negligent in its ownership and maintenance.
 In other words, a property owner knew or should’ve known about an unsafe condition, but he or she did nothing to remedy it.

-Types of Premise Liability Cases
+Types of Premise Liability Cases in Seattle

 Premise liability is a broad term that can encompass many types of scenarios.
 Here are some of the most common types: